Research Apprenticeship Program

 Preference will be given to students affiliated with the School of Human Evolution and Social Change, but students from all majors are encouraged to apply.

 Some apprenticeships can be completed remotely and online students are encouraged to apply.
 Please review the individual positions for details.

-The Undergraduate Advising Office e-mails all current School of Human Evolution and Social Change students a list of open apprenticeship positions at the beginning of each semester.
-In order to apply, students must fill out a brief application and attach their unofficial transcript.
+The Undergraduate Advising Office posts a current list of open apprenticeship positions for each semester.
+To apply, students must submit a brief application and attach their unofficial transcript.
 Students may apply for multiple projects; however, a separate application must be submitted for each project.

 Application and materials must be submitted by 5 p.m. on the date posted.